 - Complete all assigned readings.
 Students should complete all of a week's assigned readings (from the textbook and any additional readings posted to the course website) before the posting deadline for that week. - Compose and participate in all assigned postings.
-Students are expected to post two critical questions, based on the course readings, every other week.
-These must be posted by noon on the day before the week's chat.
-Those students who do not post critical questions should respond to at least one of their colleague's posts before the chat.
+Students are expected to make a post in the forums as instructed, based on the course readings, when their group is assigned to do so.
+These must be posted by noon on Wednesday.
+Another group of students who do not post critical questions will be required to respond to at least one of their colleague's posts before the chats on Thursday.
 (20% of final grade). - Attend and participate in all assigned chats.
 Each week students will attend a one-hour chat session where they will discuss the readings and themes of the course with the professor.
+The guidelines for chat discussions and students' assigned times will be posted on Sakai.
 (20% of final grade). - Complete all assigned writing assignments.
 Throughout the course, there will be two required writing assignments.
 1) An obituary of Jesus of Nazareth.
 2) An analysis of a "Jesus artifact."
 The details of these assignments will be available on Sakai.
 (60% of final grade combined)